lacchain/david19-taskforce/docs/RECOVERY_FORM.md

 * Age *
 * Number of prople at home

-## I RESPONSIBLY DECLARE THAT as by (date)*
+## I RESPONSIBLY DECLARE THAT as by (date)
+* I have recovered from the Corona Virus (personal perception)
-* I have been diagnosed with Corona Virus by a medical entity
+* I have recovered from the Corona Virus (verified by a medical entity)
+* Name of the entity:

 ## CONFINEMENT PREMISES DATA
 * Country *